hak33m16/trecs/README.md

 ## License
 Copyright 2014 Brandon Valosek, forked and modified by Stephen Whitmore.
+Forked and modified more by Hakeem Badran.

-**nano-ecs** is released under the MIT license.
+**trecs** is released under the MIT license.